velask9/javascript-react-1/Assignments.md

     - Dessert
 - Footer

+The header component has been done for you.
+It can be used as an example for the rest of the React components.

-The Main React component will resemble the following:
+When you are finished, the Main React component will resemble the following:
 ```
 <div className="Main">
     <Header />